sainiks/JS/README.md

-# JS - JavaScript Learning Repository
+# JSLR - JavaScript Learning Repository

 A Code repository for JavaScript Students.
 This repository contains code examples and explanations for various JavaScript concepts, organized into different sections.